 First, it is important to review the basics of personal loans.
 There are two types of personal loans, unsecured and secured.

 A secured loan is a loan that is backed by an asset as collateral (home or car) .
 If you default on the loan, the lender can take the asset.
 A secured loan typically offers lower interest rates and better overall loan terms.
+These loans are also often ideal for someone with bad credit.
+A credit repair company can also help if your credit score is not good enough to secure an unsecured loan.

 Unsecured loans have no collateral, however if default occurs the bank can take legal action in hopes to recoup the money.
 Due to the fact that these type of loans tend to be riskier, they have higher interest rates and often poor loan terms.